S3-working-group/s3-practical-guide/docs/all.md

 -   **stages** of work (e.g. "to do", "in progress", "review" and "done")
 -   impediments/blocks
 -   who is working on which items
--   <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn> and expectations guiding workflow (e.g. definition of done, policy, quality standards)
+-   <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> and expectations guiding workflow (e.g. definition of done, policy, quality standards)
 -   use colors, symbols, highlights etc.

 ![A card representing a work item](img/workflow-and-value/card.png)